ThomasBarrial/TheWildShop/README.md

 # TheWildShop
-This is a project of a online shop, Where we sell some cool Products about the wildCodeSchool
+This is a project of an online shop, Where we sell some cool Products about the wildCodeSchool